danielrhodeswarp/kimino-config/readme.md

 ## So what's new in v0.0.5?

 * Documentation
-* Improved views
+* Improved vanilla view
+* Added Foundation view
-* Commented and cleaned up the code somewhat
+* Commented and cleaned up the code
+* Views, config and publics are publishable with vendor:publish (together or individually)

 ## How do I install this thing?